MIDAS Knowledge Base

 If you are the domain's administrator:

-If you own/administer "domain B" (For example, you've configured your MIDAS to send email from "[email protected]" and you also administer the root "yourdomain.com" domain), then you can add ("white list") domain A (where your MIDAS system resides) in domain B's (your organization's own domain) SPF record, so that domain A is authorized to send email on domain B's behalf.
+If you own/administer "domain B" (For example, you've configured your MIDAS to send email from "[email protected]" and you also administer the root "yourdomain.com" domain), then you can add domain A (where your MIDAS system resides) to domain B's (your organization's own domain) SPF record, so that domain A is authorized to send email on domain B's behalf.

 If your MIDAS system is cloud-hosted by us (i.e. domain A), you can create/modify domain B's SPF record to simply include "